kerolos000/web_requests/README.md

 For further lesson follow-up, visit our channel: [Bad Rebbit](https://t.me/Bad_Rabbit_Team)

-## Description

-This page is designed to be a fun and educational demonstration of how to interact with a web server using the cURL command line tool.
-The page behaves differently depending on whether it's accessed via a browser or via cURL.

-- **When accessed via a browser**: The page shows the message "Come on, open it with cURL to see the real magic!".
-- **When accessed via cURL**: The page shows the message "Congratulations!
-You nailed the lesson like a pro!".

-## How to Run the Application
+## How to Run the Applications

-To run this application, follow these simple steps:
+To run this applications, follow these simple steps:

 ### 1. Clone the Repository